localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 ## Networking

 {{< alert title="Note" >}}
-LocalStack daemon is deprecated and will be removed in upcoming major release.
+LocalStack daemon is deprecated and will be removed in an upcoming major release.
 {{< /alert >}}

 LocalStack supports assignment of unique private IP addresses for Dockerised instances.